smithdavedesign/SyntacticalAnalyzer/README.md

 # SyntacticalAnalyzer
-Takes a Guile source file (.ss) and checks if it has any errors.
-It will then pass it to my other program (different repository) so it can be converted from Guile to C++ using the Language we had defined.
-Not everything can be converted, that would be massive language and I am not being paid to create a full compiler. (grammer, language, rules, and DFA can be supplied.
-Send email to request)
+Developed a syntactical analyzer for Guile source files (.ss) to identify errors before conversion to C++.
+For the conversion process, it interfaces with a separate program in a different repository, implementing a predefined language.
+While not a comprehensive compiler, it includes support for grammar, language rules, and DFA.